 Getting up late

 Who’s the laziest in the family?
-Set them a challenge to get out of bed by a deadline or pay to snooze on.
+Challenge them to get out of bed by a deadline or pay a few extra dimes to snooze on.
 They’ll probably leap out of bed with five seconds to spare and set you a challenge in retaliation, starting a hilarious game.
 As long as it gets the cash pile rising while keeping everyone smiling, it’s got to be good.

 Do plates and mugs get chipped, or your carpets stained?
 If so, it’s time your family took more care.
 Make them put a dime or quarter in the money box for every mishap.
 If ring marks are appearing on the coffee table or muddy boot trails spoiling your shiny tiles, make the culprits pay!
 They can always set you a challenge in return, but don’t complain — that’ll earn you dividends too.